-Whether you’ve been driving for 40 years or it’s your first time behind the wheel, one thing is certain—accidents can happen.
-That’s why virtually every state mandates vehicle owners and drivers carry some type of car insurance.
+Whether you've been driving for 40 years or it's your first time behind the wheel, one thing is certain—accidents can happen.
+That's why virtually every state mandates vehicle owners and drivers carry some type of car insurance.
+In this blog post, we'll talk about what car insurance covers.

 While the type and amount of insurance you're required to carry can vary from state to state, most require you to purchase coverage for damage you cause to others in an accident you're deemed fully, or partially, at fault for.
 This type of coverage is known as liability insurance.